linode/docs/docs/products/networking/dns-manager/guides/manage-dns-records/index.md

 ## View DNS Records

-Log in to the [Cloud Manager](https://cloud.linode.com), select *Domains* from the left menu, and click on the domain you wish to view.
+Log in to [Cloud Manager](https://cloud.linode.com), select *Domains* from the left menu, and click on the domain you wish to view.

 ![Screenshot of the Domains listing page in Cloud Manager](view-dns.png)